ghga-de/microservice-repository-template/README.md

 ### Usage:

-A template YAML for configurating the service can be found at [`./example-config.yaml`](./example-config.yaml).
+A template YAML for configuring the service can be found at [`./example-config.yaml`](./example-config.yaml).
-Please adapt it, rename it to `.my_microservice.yaml`, and place it into one of the following locations:
+Please adapt it, rename it to `.my_microservice.yaml`, and place it in one of the following locations:
-- in the current working directory were you are execute the service (on unix: `./.my_microservice.yaml`)
+- in the current working directory where you execute the service (on Linux: `./.my_microservice.yaml`)
-- in your home directory (on unix: `~/.my_microservice.yaml`)
+- in your home directory (on Linux: `~/.my_microservice.yaml`)

 The config yaml will be automatically parsed by the service.